 Tasmania's compelling convict heritage is also officially recognised as worthy of world heritage listing.

 In July 2010, a total of 11 Australian convict sites were inscribed on the UNESCO World Heritage List, five of which are found in Tasmania.
 The sites are recognised as "the best surviving examples of large-scale convict transportation and the colonial expansion of European powers through the presence and labour of convicts".

 The Tasmanian sites are Port Arthur Historic Site and the Coal Mines Historic Site on the Tasman Peninsula; the Cascades Female Factory in South Hobart; Darlington Probation Station on Maria Island; and Woolmers and Brickendon Estates near Longford.

 Brickendon is one of Tasmania's oldest farming properties, settled in 1824 by William Archer.
-The farm has been continuously operated and lived on by his direct descendents, now in their 7th generation.
+The farm has been continuously operated and lived on by his direct descendants, now in their 7th generation.
 In July 2010, Brickendon Estate, along with its neighbouring property Woolmers Estate, were listed jointly as a World Heritage Site being part of the Australian Convict Sites World Heritage Property.
-See more on Brickendon...
+More on Brickendon...

 Woolmers Estate (1820-50s)

-Woolmers and Brickendon are two neighbouring estates located in northern Tasmania, where convicts were assigned to ‘private masters’ to undertake agricultural work.
+Woolmers and Brickendon are two neighbouring estates located in northern Tasmania, where convicts were assigned to 'private masters' to undertake agricultural work.
 The estates operated as large farming properties with convict labour from the early 1820s until the 1850s.
-See more on Woolmers...
+More on Woolmers...